davidNidam1/Ex2_Android/README.md

 - User registration and authentication.
 - Displaying a feed of posts with options to like, share, and comment.
-- Dark and light mode toggle.
+- Dark and light mode toggle - change the phones state to "night mode" and the feed will change too!
 - Basic form validation for registration and login screens.